 Working in batches, carefully add 1/2 cup rice to hot oil; fry for 3 to 6 seconds or until puffed.
 Using small metal wire sieve, carefully transfer rice to paper towel-lined baking sheet.
 Let cool completely.

 Toss popped rice with your favorite sweet or savory seasoning.
 Use as a crunchy puffed topping for stir-fries, breakfast bowls or salads.

 If you were looking to use your crispy rice in a recipe, look no further than these decadent Puffed Rice Chocolate Bars.
 Once you see how easy popped rice is to make, you may find yourself addicted to trying out some variations.

 Sweet: The only difference between this simple cereal and this sweet Churros Puffed Rice Cereal is tossing the popped rice with cinnamon and sugar.

 Savory: If you want to give your meal a little kick, mix in some chili powder.
 For instance, a pinch of Chili Popped Rice will take this flavorful Pad Thai Fried Rice & Japanese Style Omelet to a whole new level.

 Sprinkle these light, crispy grains on top of any dish.
 Crunchy foods add another layer to our sensory experience, so add a pinch of this popped rice to any dish that needs a little crunch!
 Instead of bread crumbs, heap on a generous portion atop our creamy Mac and Cheese.
-This sweet Mango Sticky Rice also tastes great with a nice sprinkling.
+This sweet Mango Sticky Rice and classic rice pudding recipes also taste great with a nice sprinkling.
 In fact, you can even take some of that extra Carolina® Jasmine Rice to whip up a batch.